 If the hair is exposed to the sun for a prolonged period, it can cause the hair to become dry, brittle, frizzy, and thin.

-A small but effective way to protect the hair is applying a thin layer of SPF to your hairline to avoid root damage.
+A small but effective way to protect the hair is by applying a thin layer of SPF to your hairline to avoid root damage.
 If the hair’s root is protected, it will prevent skin cell loss, ensuring the hair remains strong.

 If you’re popping out of the house quickly, a loose-fitting hat will help protect the hair.
 Not only would this provide complete coverage from the sun, but a loose hat will ensure no strain is applied to the hair, which could ultimately lead to breakage.